codingABI/3dRotation/README.md

 | 3 | P4, P1, P5, P8 |

 ## Hide backsides
-To detect which polygon is visible and needs to be drawn on screen or not, the arrangement of the points spanning the polygon is used.
-If the points are arranged in counterclockwise, the polygon will be drawn.
-If the arranged is clockwise, the polygon is invisible and will not be drawn.
+To detect which polygon is visible and needs to be drawn on screen or not, the order of the points spanning the polygon is used.
+If the points are orderd in counterclockwise, the polygon will be drawn.
+If the order is clockwise, the polygon is invisible and will not be drawn.

 The following figure shows an example (Green = counterclockwise => Visible, frontside, Red = clockwise => Invisible, backside).
-To keep it simple, only the arrangements for the rectangles are marked in the figure:
+To keep it simple, only the orders for the rectangles are marked in the figure:

 ![alt text](/assets/images/DetectBacksides.svg)

+## overlapping object
+When multiple objects overlap or an object overlaps itself, the order in which the faces are rendered plays an important role.
+Since only 2K RAM is available on an AT-MEGA328 microcontroller, no z-buffer is possible.
+To allow at least simple overlapping objects, all surfaces are sorted by their z-values before rendering and displayed according to the z-values.
+Glitches are possible due to large surfaces and perspective distortion.